GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_CHANNEL_ANNOUNCE {#reserve-channel-ids-frame}

-Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_CHANNEL_ANNOUNCE frames (type=TBD-00) to share information about available channels with the client.
+Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_CHANNEL_ANNOUNCE frames (type=TBD-10..TBD-11) to share information about available channels with the client.
 The MC_CHANNEL_ANNOUNCE frame contains the static properties of a channel that do not change during its lifetime.

 MC_CHANNEL_ANNOUNCE frames are formatted as shown in {{fig-mc-channel-announce}}.

 ~~~
 MC_CHANNEL_ANNOUNCE Frame {
-  Type (i) = TBD-00 (experiments use 0xff3e800),
+  Type (i) = TBD-10..TBD-11 (experiments use 0xff3e810/0xff3e811),
   ID Length (8),
   Channel ID (8..160),
-  IP family (1),
-  Reserved (7),
-  Source IP (0..128),
+  Source IP (32..128),
-  Group IP (0..128),
+  Group IP (32..128),
-  UDP Port (0..16),
+  UDP Port (16),
-  Header AEAD Algorithm (0..16),
+  Header AEAD Algorithm (16),
-  Header Key Length (0..i),
+  Header Key Length (i),
   Header Key (..),
 }
 ~~~
 {: #fig-mc-channel-announce title="MC_CHANNEL_ANNOUNCE Frame Format"}

+Frames of type TBD-10 are used for IPv4 and both Source and Group address are 32 bits long.
+Frames of type TBD-11 are used for IPv6 and both Source and Group address are 128 bits long.

 MC_CHANNEL_ANNOUNCE frames contain the following fields: